TV Zimbo: History

+Coinciding with the launch of its regular broadcasts on 15 May 2009, the channel's daily schedule grew from 7 hours to 18 (7am to 1am) and was officially added to the DStv platform (channel 573 at the time), in basic subscriptions within the country.
+Aiming to increase ratings, the channel added new content, such as the Angolan adaptation of Who Wants to Be a Millionaire?, interview program Cara a Cara, CSI and CSI: Miami, matches of Angolan teams in CAF championships and "criteriously selected" concerts and feature films.

 It appeared later that TV Zimbo did not launch with the necessary legal regulations.
 In November 2010, following a financial turmoil at Medianova, 75% of TV Zimbo's employees, mostly Portuguese expatriates, were laid off and replaced by local technicians.

 In mid-2011, Brazilian William Corrêa restructures TV Zimbo.
 Updated and purchased more modern equipment, adopted new procedures in journalism, commercials, programming, etc. Created marketing and animation departments.

 In 2014, TV Zimbo migrated to HD TV.

 During the presidential elections in August 2017, the Angolan Journalists' Union criticized TV Zimbo for favoring the MPLA's share of voice, giving 227 minutes to MPLA members, and 30 minutes to other parties between the 4th and the 14th of August 2017.

-In July 2020, the Angolan Attorney General arrested the Media Nova, for being created with funds from Government of Angola and which was formerly Angolan president José Eduardo dos Santos and generals "Kopelipa" e "Dino".
-And, then, it temporarily passed into state tutelage indefinitely.
+In July 2020, the Angolan Attorney General arrested the Media Nova, for being created with funds from Government of Angola and which was formerly Angolan president José Eduardo dos Santos and generals "Kopelipa" and "Dino".
+As consequence of this, it temporarily passed into state tutelage indefinitely.
+The state announced in July 2021 that it would reprivatize the channel and all other Medianova outlets.